takeit/AmpHtmlBundle/Resources/doc/index.md

 In order to use this bundle, some configuration is required.

-- provide `current_theme` name, the name of your theme for AMP HTML format.
 - provide `model` fully qualified class name, the class which should be AMP-ified.
 - choose the strategy on how the AMP HTML should be handled